New Bern Bears

 The New Bern Bears were a minor league baseball team based in New Bern, North Carolina.
-Between 1937 and 1952, with a break during World War II, the Bears teams played as exclusively as members of the Coastal Plain League, winning three league championships.
+Between 1937 and 1952, with a break during World War II, the Bears teams played exclusively as members of the Coastal Plain League, winning three league championships with six playoff appearances.
 New Bern hosted minor league home games at Kafer Park.

 History

-The New Bern Bears were preceded in minor league baseball by the 1908 New Bern team, who played briefly as members of the Eastern Carolina League before folding during the season.
+The New Bern Bears were preceded in minor league baseball by the 1908 "New Bern" team, who played briefly as members of the Eastern Carolina League before folding during the season.